okhlybov/vscode-msys2/README.md

 The MinGW selection logics works as follows.
 If the `mingw??.root` configuration setting is set, it is used to determine the root path to the standalone MinGW installation such as [MinGW-W64](http://mingw-w64.org) or [TDM-GCC](https://jmeubank.github.io/tdm-gcc/).
 Otherwise, the `mingw??.provider` configuration setting is used to determine the MinGW provider.
 There are four possible values for it: `msys2`, `cygwin32`, `cygwin64` and anything else with `msys2` taken as the default.
 If it is set to anything but the first three, the selector falls back to the above `mingw??.root` case.
-32 and 64-bit MinGW installations are determined separately with the respective configuration settings.
+32/64-bit MinGW installations are determined separately with the respective configuration settings.

 ##### MinGW runtimes

-There are two different C runtimes supported by the MinGW: the traditional MSVCRT-based runtime and the Microsoft's new [universal C runtime](https://docs.microsoft.com/cpp/windows/universal-crt-deployment).
+There are currently two different C runtimes supported by the MinGW: the traditional MSVCRT-based runtime and the Microsoft's new [universal C runtime](https://docs.microsoft.com/cpp/windows/universal-crt-deployment).

 Modern MSYS2 provides support for both of them.
 Moreover, both versions do happily coexist within the MSYS2 installation inside `{msys2.root}/mingw??` and `{msys2.root}/ucrt64` directories, respectively.

 This MSYS2 extension allows to select particular MinGW kit for use by the CMakeTools: the MSVCRT-based builds are accessible via the **MinGW32** and **MinGW64** kits and the 64-bit UCRT-based build is accessible via the **UCRT64** kit (note that there is no 32-bit UCRT).

 As the UCRT-based build is bound to the MSYS2 installation there is no particular configuration for it.

+#### Clang configuration

+The MSYS2 extension provides support for the MSYS2-based 32/64-bit Clang toolchains in the same way as for the UCRT.
+As such, there is no configuration needed aside from installing the Clang toolchain itself which is expected to reside in the `{msys2.root}/clang??` directories.
+After that, the Clang toolchains are accessible via the **Clang32** and **Clang64** kits within the CMakeTools.

 #### CMake & generator configuration